All States/Maine/Portland/General Contracting

 Licensing Requirements

-Maine requires Residential Building Contractor license for projects over $3,000.
-Must pass business law exam, provide financial statements, carry liability insurance.
-Commercial work requires additional endorsements.
-License renewal every 2 years with continuing education requirements.
+Maine requires Residential Building Contractor License for projects over $3,000.
+Must pass business and law exam, provide financial statements, maintain $20,000 surety bond.
+Commercial work requires additional Commercial Building Contractor endorsement.
+Licenses renewed every 2 years with continuing education requirements.

 §2